 Open culture is possible in a 4-well (or similar type of dish) in volumes not under 0.8 mL per well without oil overlay for up to a maximum of 4 hours.
 The Osmolality will change rapidly after that and reach over 300 mOsm/kg.
-Culturing up to 8 hours in 0.8 mL volumes can be done with a nearly unchanged osmolality.
+"Open culture" mode used for an extended incubation period eventually causes severe osmolality changes in media and is thus not to be used for long term incubation.